MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 This code completes two steps for authorization:

 * It gets OAuth configuration information for the `TenantID` provided, by interfacing with Azure Active Directory.
 The `azure.PublicCloud` object contains endpoints used in the standard Azure configuration.
 If you are using another cloud, whether for a different region or an on-premises [Azure Stack](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-poc), a different object is used here.
 * The `adal.NewServicePrincipalToken()` function is called.
-This takes the OAuth information along with the service principal login, as well as which style of Azure management is being used (unless you have very specific requiremenets and know what you're doing, this should always be `.ResourceManagerEndpoint` for your cloud.)
+This takes the OAuth information along with the service principal login, as well as which style of Azure management is being used.
+Unless you have very specific requirements and know what you're doing, this should always be `.ResourceManagerEndpoint`.

 This `init()` method on its own can easily be taken out of the quickstart and placed in any Go code which needs to authorize with Azure via service principals.